 - Gender Rarity Value: Dwarf male births exceed female births at about a six-to-one ratio.
 As a result, dwarf brides are literally worth their weight in gold as the price of their dowry.
 This tends to lend male Dwarfs a preference towards larger brides.

-- Gold Fever: One of Dwarfs fault is that they crave material wealth somewhat, never to the point of breaking their laws but it turns into an obsession for miners and Dwarfs are notoriously hard to negotiate with when it comes to matters of payment.
+- Gold Fever: One of Dwarfs' faults is that they crave material wealth — while they won't break their laws for it, it turns into an obsession for miners and treasure-hunters, who often disregard common sense and danger to seize the wealth they're chasing, and Dwarfs are notoriously hard to negotiate with when it comes to matters of payment.

 - Have You Seen My God?: The Dwarf Gods used to walk among their people but Caledors Great Vortex drained magic from the world and the Gods all disappeared.